rick-r/marriage-figaro-norway/captions.md

 don don; a mia porta
 il diavol lo porta,
 ed ecco in tre salti ...
-"Yeah.
-And we'll be parked right by Almaviva too, and once he's sent you off on a mission to buying 1000 brown M&Ms, he can be at my doorstep at a moment's notice"
+Yeah.
+And we'll be parked right by Almaviva too, and once he's sent you off on a mission to buying 1000 brown M&Ms, he can be at my doorstep at a moment's notice

 FIGARO:                              FIGARO: